rwyc-devon/openbravopos-labels/README.md

   CSV file.
 This file is identical to what's fed to glabels behind the scene for PDF generation.
 Use this CSV file to design and test your label template, and when you're done upload it to your server.
+- When printing your PDF on to adhesive labels, make sure to disable any scaling options on your PDF viewer's print dialog, otherwise it may not line up with the stickers!